Caregivers - Practices

 d) Checks for any water logging in and around the creche premises and take support from supervisor and community to resolve the issue.

-e) Check the materials and flooring to prevent fungal growth during the rainy season and make the materials (dry ration, bedding and linens) get exposed to the sunlight regularly.
+e) Checks the materials and flooring to prevent fungal growth during the rainy season and make the materials (dry ration, bedding and linens) get exposed to the sunlight regularly.

-f) Cover the gaps in the doors, windows crack in the walls and holes in the floor to protect snakes and insects.
-Be Vigilant in protecting the center from the entry of cats, dogs, hens, snakes or other animals and insects.
+f) Covers the gaps in the doors, windows crack in the walls and holes in the floor to prevent entering from snakes and insects.
+Be vigilant in protecting the center from the entry of cats, dogs, hens, snakes or other animals and insects.

-g) Keep the safety gates (kitchen & entrance) always closed, ensuring safety of the children.
+g) Keeps the safety gates (kitchen & entrance) always closed, ensuring safety of the children.

-h) Keep the knives, scissors or any sharp objects in the kitchen/storeroom at an appropriate height away from the reach of children.
+h) Keeps the knives, scissors or any sharp objects in the kitchen/storeroom at an appropriate height away from the reach of children.

-i) Ensure that heavy objects are kept appropriately and away from children's reach.
+i) Ensures that heavy objects are kept appropriately and away from children's reach.

-j) Ensure fire safety by putting off LPG stove knobs and cylinder regulator every time after use.
+j) Ensures fire safety by putting off LPG stove knobs and cylinder regulator every time after use.
 Put off the wood fire using water after every time and use.

 k) Properly covers raw materials, cooked food, and water container with lids and ensure the same during mealtime.

-l) Serve the cooked meal at lukewarm to the children.
+l) Serves the cooked meal at lukewarm to the children.
 Check the heat of the meal by tasting it and by testing it on the dorsum (back) of your palm.

-m) Keep hot utensils away from children during mealtimes.
+m) Keeps hot utensils away from children during mealtimes.

-n) Use mosquito nets fixed firmly on all four sides, tucked under mattress throughout every time during sleep/nap time.
+n) Uses mosquito nets fixed firmly on all four sides, tucked under mattress throughout every time during sleep/nap time.

-o) Ensure the children below one year of age sleep on their back, not on their side or stomach during nap time.
+o) Ensures the children below one year of age sleep on their back, not on their side or stomach during nap time.

 p) Checks and enquiries about any visitor apart from parents verify the supervisor and ensure the entry of mandatory details in the visitor register.

-q) Place all the toiletries away from children's reach.
+q) Places all the toiletries away from children’s reach.

 r) Checks for broken and small toys and removes those regularly.